yeguang-xue/yeguang-xue.github.io/cv.md

 ## Services

-* Reviewer:
-    - *Journal of Applied Mechanics (Transactions of the ASME)*
-    - *Journal of the Mechanics and Physics of Solids*
-    - *Mechanics of Materials*
+* Reviewer: *Journal of Applied Mechanics (Transactions of the ASME)*, *Journal of the Mechanics and Physics of Solids*, *Mechanics of Materials*
-* Teaching Assistant/Grader at Northwestern University:
-    - Advanced Fracture Mechanics
+* Teaching Assistant/Grader at Northwestern University: Advanced Fracture Mechanics, Mechanics of Thin Films, Mechanics of Composite Materials, Fluid Mechanics
-    - Mechanics of Thin Films
-    - Mechanics of Composite Materials
-    - Fluid Mechanics
-* Workshop Lecturer at Northwestern Research Computing Services:
+* Workshop Lecturer at Northwestern Research Computing Services: Introduction to Vim, Introduction to Julia
-    - Introduction to Vim
-    - Introduction to Julia

 ## Skills